Quick links on this page:

 Each time 100 stories are submitted to each challenge, I will produce a professionally formatted book in print and eBook formats.
 The books will be distributed through Amazon and made available for sale all over the world.
 For every book sold, £1 will be donated to charity.

-You can see how much money has been generated for charity via book sales below, as part of the overview of each challenge.
+You can see how much money has been generated for charity by each individual challenge below, as part of the overview of each challenge.
+You can see the overall amount raised by all the challenges at the top of the page.

 The books will be priced to generate an average profit of just over £1.
 I have to use an average because unit costs vary.
 This depends on the format the book is sold in (EG, print is more expensive because of the costs of printing a physical book) and many other factors including: